 ADHD Assessment and Treatment Costs

 Seeking diagnosis and treatment for ADHD can be a financial burden, but at the same time offers opportunities towards improved quality of life, education, career development or better relationships.
 Although the NHS is far from perfect, in particular when it comes to funding, can offer free care.
 In this situation the person would need to cover the subsidised cost of the medication, and in some cases, this may also be provided entirely for free.
 The assessment costs, follow-ups and medication refills are mostly covered by the National Health Service.
-Some NHS organisations may have contracts with third party providers via the Right to Choose Program, which may be a separate topic.
+Some NHS organisations may have contracts with third party providers via the Right to Choose Program, which may be discussion for a separate topic.

 Private care for ADHD should be emphasised on quality of care, positive outcomes and sustained improvements for years to come.
 However, this comes at the cost of the ADHD assessment, this can range from hundreds to thousands.
 Followed by covering the costs of follow-ups and cost of medication until the shared care agreement is in place.
 Since ADHD is a chronic long-lasting condition, there is a need for continuity of care.
 In order for the shared care agreement to be valid, a specialist follow-up appointment is required every 6-12 months.

-Long-term, living with ADHD
+After the ADHD assessment, living with ADHD

 We are still in the early phases when it comes to the understanding of the origins of ADHD.
 An area of interest is how someone suffering from this condition can have the best quality of life for many years to come.
 Some recent research articles indicate that individuals with ADHD are nearly twice as likely to develop at least one cardiovascular event, compared with non‐ADHD.